adrientiburce/WoE-Java/README.md

 ## TP

 For each TP :
-- we create a branch is created to easily point to the last commit of the TP.
+- a branch is created to easily point to the last commit of the TP.
 - we create a Test class `TestSeanceX.java` to test our main class : `Wordl.java`.